Reserve’s Analysis of the MakerDAO Protocol

 They could put large buy orders right below the peg (buy walls) and large sell orders right above it (sell walls) on exchanges.
 Alternatively, they could give large amounts of capital to bots that defend the peg in a more dynamic way.
 They could also use the funds for dynamic market making, to ensure that Dai markets have sufficient liquidity at whatever price they are trading at.

 However, off-chain stabilization cannot work as Dai’s primary means of stabilization.
-First, dependence on off-chain funds as the primary stabilization mechanism makes Dai centralized, like the discredited stablecoin Tether.
+First, dependence on off-chain funds as the primary stabilization mechanism makes Dai centralized, like Tether.
 It would face the same problems as other centralized digital currencies, including counterparty risk, and the risk of getting its accounts frozen or seized and shut down by governments.
 Second, the use of off-chain funds for stabilization does not scale.
 If Dai is successful and grows to a very large market cap, the team may eventually not have enough remaining MKR tokens to fund sufficient off-chain reserves.

 It may be that Dai is currently being stabilized off-chain.
 Dai’s founder Rune has noted that a short crash in January was caused by a failure in one of their market making bots.
 It’s unclear exactly what funding source this bot is using.